-For most Mexican immigration applications it is necessary to make an appointment at a Mexican consulate.
-Follow the steps below to do that directly with your chosen consulate or via the Mexitel online appointment service.
+For most Mexican immigration applications one mustmake an appointment at a Mexican consulate.
+Follow the steps below to do that directly with your chosen consulate or via the MiConsulado (formerly Mexitel) online appointment service.

 Depending on the Mexican consulate you choose, you may be able to schedule an appointment by email, phone or in person.
 Firstly, a simple search in Google for Mexican consulate + location will produce the contact details of your local consulate.
 Alternatively, use this Embassies Worldwide website: https://www.embassy-worldwide.com/.
-If you are unable to book directly, you will have to do it online, through Mexitel, or contact email@example.com for assistance.
+If you are unable to book directly, you will have to do it online, through MiConsulado.

-Mexitel is a website specially created to schedule appointments at Mexican consulates worldwide for visas and other consular matters.
-Use this link in order to access Mexitel’s online system: https://mexitel.sre.gob.mx/citas.webportal/pages/public/login/login.jsf
+MiConsulado is a service to schedule appointments at Mexican consulates worldwide for visas and other consular matters.
+It was formerly named Mexitel.
+Access it via the External Relations website: https://citas.sre.gob.mx/

 1. Get prepared

 Before entering the portal you will need to know your passport details, your availability, the procedure name, and consulate location.